Maria1993/academic-website/README.md

-# ArcticTales
+# Academicweb

 This is my personal website.
-It caontains:
+It contains:

 * My professional and academic profile
-* My blogs

 The webpage is build with HUGO and managed with Rmarkdown.
 It is hosted in [Netlify](https://daniel-estevezbarcia.netlify.app/).